ErikKleer/2DoListReact/README.md

 To run the project

-1- npm i
+1 - npm i

-2- npm run
+2 - npm start